tif-car/backend/README.md

 Customers: Customers can sign-in if they are a member.
 They would be allowed to purchase tickets and items from the zoos online store.

-Employees:
-Employees are divided based on their roles.
+Employees are divided based on their roles:

 Admin: The admin would be in charge of the HR and maintenance of the zoo.
 They would be able to sign in and add, edit or delete other employee's data.
 They would manke sure the maintenace of all deparments are up to date.
 Departments would include habitats, attractions, and vendors.